MarcelBolten/iCal/website/docs/index.md

 The iCalendar specification is defined in [RFC 5545](https://tools.ietf.org/html/rfc5545) and allows sharing calendar information among different systems.

 This package gives developers an abstraction, so that no deep knowledge of the iCalendar specification is needed.
-The classes within the `Eluceo\iCal\Domain` namespace allow to store the information related to an event in simple PHP objects.
+The classes within the `Eluceo\iCal\Domain` namespace allow to store the information related to an event or a to-do task in simple PHP objects.
 These domain objects can be transformed into a PHP representation of the iCalendar file format using the classes in the `Eluceo\iCal\Presentation` namespace.

 The following code shows a minimal example how to render calendar with a single event: